danielbachhuber/gutenberg-plugin-compatibility/README.md

 This project's goal is to produce a database documenting whether or not WordPress plugins are compatible with [Gutenberg](https://wordpress.org/gutenberg/).

 For any questions beyond what's covered in this document, [please open an issue](https://github.com/danielbachhuber/gutenberg-plugin-compatibility/issues) and we'll do our best to help out.
+The complete backstory is covered in [wordpress/gutenberg#4072](https://github.com/WordPress/gutenberg/issues/4072).

 **_How do I know whether a plugin is compatible with Gutenberg?_**